History

 - Signed 20-year property outsourcing deal with the Driver and Vehicle Licensing Agency (DVLA)

-- Pears buys remaining 50 per cent interest in Telereal for £300m
+- Pears buys remaining 50% interest in Telereal for £300m

 2004